thayerca/personal-portfolio/content/index.md

 ## <span id="about">About</span>

-I'm the Manager of Software Engineering at the Philadelphia Phillies, where I manage a team of engineers and own the delivery of data engineering and applied biomechanics pipelines and data product commitments.
-My background spans machine learning, distributed systems, and platform architecture.
-Prior to joining the Phillies, I was an Engineering Lead at Zelus Analytics and worked across biotech and sports, building data products that power decision-making at scale.
+I’m the Manager of Software Engineering at the Philadelphia Phillies, where I lead a team of engineers and am responsible for delivering data engineering infrastructure, applied biomechanics pipelines, and core data products that support baseball operations.
+My background includes machine learning, distributed systems, and platform architecture.
+Before joining the Phillies, I was an Engineering Lead at Zelus Analytics and previously worked across biotech and sports, building data systems that support high-impact decision-making.

 ## <span id="work-experience">Work Experience</span>